ItzArty/node-term/README.md

 When an incorrect input is provided the `ASCII Bell` character is sent, which often triggers and audio clue to get the user's attention.

+#### Input override

+Whenever you need specific input from the user, you can override the default input behavior and get the input directly

 # Usage

 ```js